 Photos of Co-owner Jeff Mausbach hosting our tasting and a couple shots of their cellar.

-This was our last visit in Argentina. — 9 months ago
+This was our last visit in Argentina. — a year ago

 This is blend of 80% Malbec and 20% Tempranillo.
 Cool climate, high altitude.